 Sometimes, it’s nice to take a break from your indoor AC.
 And as autumn approaches, you might have your sight set on cooler nights spent around the fire with family and friends.
 But before you light the logs, lay a few ground rules for safety.

 The National Fire Protection System reports that outside fire pits cause nearly 3,700 grass and brush fires a year.
-Stick to these safety tips to keep your summer safe!
+Stick to these fire pit safety tips to keep your summer safe!

 Leave Gas Fire Pit Installation to the Pro’s

 Many homeowners enjoy the convenience of gas fire pits in their yards and porch areas.
 These pits feature a gas burner to provide flames at any time — no matches or gathering wood needed.
 But gas comes with its own host of hazards.
 That’s why it’s important to have your gas fireplace installed by a professional.
-One Hour Air is happy to answer your questions about outdoor gas fireplaces.
+One Hour Heating & Air Conditioning® of Pittsburgh is happy to answer your questions about outdoor gas fireplaces.
 After all, we install many gas furnaces and indoor fireplaces.

 An outdoor fire pit should only be used outdoors.
 Lighting one inside your house, or even an enclosed garage, can increase the risk of carbon monoxide poisoning.